dommrogers/ModComponent/ModComponent/Docs/ModAccelerantBehaviour.DestroyedOnUse.md

 ## ModAccelerantBehaviour.DestroyedOnUse Field

-(bool:false) Is the item destroyed immediately after use
+Is the item destroyed immediately after use?

 ```csharp
 public bool DestroyedOnUse;